MicrosoftDocs/cpp-docs/docs/mfc/keyboard-and-mouse-customization.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-windows"]
-  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "customizations, keyboard and mouse (MFC Extensions)"
-  - "keyboard and mouse customizations (MFC Extensions)" ms.assetid: 1f789f1b-5f2e-4b11-b974-e3e2a2e49d82
+helpviewer_keywords: ["customizations [MFC], keyboard and mouse (MFC Extensions)", "keyboard and mouse customizations (MFC Extensions)"] ms.assetid: 1f789f1b-5f2e-4b11-b974-e3e2a2e49d82 caps.latest.revision: 23
-caps.latest.revision: 23
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-translation.priority.ht:
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "ru-ru"
-  - "zh-cn"
-  - "zh-tw"
-translation.priority.mt:
-  - "cs-cz"
-  - "pl-pl"
-  - "pt-br"
-  - "tr-tr"
+translation.priority.ht: ["de-de", "es-es", "fr-fr", "it-it", "ja-jp", "ko-kr", "ru-ru", "zh-cn", "zh-tw"] translation.priority.mt: ["cs-cz", "pl-pl", "pt-br", "tr-tr"]
 ---
 # Keyboard and Mouse Customization
 MFC allows the user of your application to customize how it handles keyboard and mouse input.
 The user can customize keyboard input by assigning keyboard shortcuts to commands.
 The user can also customize the mouse input by selecting the command that should be executed when the user double-clicks inside specific windows of the application.
 This topic explains how to customize the input for your application.